WilcoFiers/treevue/README.md

             'collapsed': true
     }]).appendTo('body'); // Add the node to the body of the page

+Alternatively, the `.treevueJson()` plugin that comes with Treevue can read a tree and convert it to a json object following the above structure.
+The `.treevueJson()` will look at the first tree in the selection and return it's structure, like so:

+    $('#myTree').treevueJson();

 # Accessibility

 Treevue has successfully been tested with: